-The end of the war was marked by relief and great sadness, as few families escaped the loss of a father, son, brother, husband, boyfriend, neighbour or friend.
+The end of the war was marked by relief but also by great sadness - few families escaped the loss of a father, son, brother, husband, boyfriend, neighbour or friend.

 The exact number of Scottish war dead will probably never be known.
 The official figure was initially 74,000 but others argue the dead numbered 100,000.